How to Celebrate Halloween at Home This Year

-How to Celebrate Halloween at Home This Year-- Alternatives to Trick-or-Treating With COVID-19 Safety
+How to Celebrate Halloween at Home This Year -- Alternatives to Trick-or-Treating During COVID-19

 Like the CDC suggests, consider alternatives such as carving pumpkins inside, decorating the rooms, doing a scavenger hunt with hidden sweets around the home or having a scary movie night in.